apanchenko/jordan/README.md

+# Peano

-# Peano - performance measurement
+Decorator for performance measurement

 - Measures function calls: TPS and Latency
 - Reports to InfluxDB